 Corrections will vary from hoof to hoof, but the bio-mechanics and applied mapping techniques of the hoof can be routinely applied to aid in optimizing the best balanced trim for that hoof on that day moving towards bony column alignment and positive palmar angles.

 Please contact us for the opportunity to learn how to accurately hoof map the foot and distinguish between a flare, lamellar wedge, hoof capsule distortion versus bone rotation/capsule distortion.
 We will help you visualize and assess bony column alignment (pastern axis), understand low palmar angles and other hoof capsule maladies such as the migrated hoof capsule.
-We will look at the various hoof pathologies, including understanding podiatry "balance" radiograph images, Metron markups, and recommendations to accomplish digit balance improvements with the trim.
+We will look at the various hoof pathologies, including understanding podiatry "balance" radiograph images for farrier workup, Metron markups, and recommendations to accomplish digit balance improvements with the trim.
 We will explore balanced trim protocol as best one can given the dynamic nature of the hoof and suggest corrective hoof trimming techniques to achieve bony column alignment.